A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Introduction

 The internet has had a transformative impact on both consensual and non-consensual sex markets.
 It reduces the exposure of illict producers and buyers to police efforts to disrupt them and provides fora where sexual transactions can be discussed and facilitated, and payments made \citep{Perer12, Chan2019}.
 One area where this impact has been particularly profound is in relation to the production and dissemination of child sexual exploitation and abuse material.
 Moreover there is a range of different modes of exploitation with recent trends pointing towards the exploitation of children by co-located adult facilitators who are financially compensated by overseas sexual offenders in exchange for livestreamed sexual exploitation - a specific from of Child Sexual Exploitation Material (CSEM) (IJM, 2020).

 The issue is emphasised in low- and middle-income countries, where there are limited resources to prevent and support children being trafficked by co-located adults to generate CSEM \citep{ECPAT_2022}.
-Estimating the prevalence of the crime can allow law enforcement agencies to allocate resources appropriately.
-However when tackling trafficking to produce CSEM at a national scale, it is necessary to understand where children are being abused so that authorities can identify where resources need to be allocated.
+When tackling trafficking to produce CSEM at a national scale, it is necessary to understand where children are being abused so that authorities can identify where resources need to be allocated.

 The focus on human trafficking has grown significantly over the past two decades, with international efforts to combat its different forms—such as the online sexual exploitation of children—finding common ground under the term ``modern slavery" \citep{Bales12, Landman2020}.
 The push to measure these activities has also gained significant traction, serving both as indicators of the progress in combating these issues and as tools to rally support from governments and key stakeholders seeking to provide programmes of intervention.